-Decisions at the College-level are made by the Associate Dean for Research in consultation with the Dean and other Associate Deans of the College of Liberal Arts.
+Decisions at the College-level are made by the Associate Dean for Research and Graduate Studies in consultation with the Dean and other Associate Deans of the College of Liberal Arts.
 Submissions are judged purely on the merit of the application packet.
 The content of application packet varies based on the details of each solicitation.
 Typically, it includes a letter of nomination from a Department Chair or Center or Institute Director, a two-page abstract describing the research project in lay terms, and the CV(s) of the Principal Investigator(s).

 The Office of the Dean issues an endorsement letter for the selected COLA nominee based on the materials in the application packet, and forwards the packet to the appropriate contact in the Office of the Vice President for Research.
 The Office of the Vice President for Research notifies selected University nominees directly, and provides information on developing and submitting the full proposal.
 Limited submission opportunities may require a quick turn-around—candidates selected as the University nominee should be prepared to assemble proposals in as little as a month.